 - 8-40 hours of community service,

-Supplying alcohol to a minor can also result in stiff penalties, including files up to $4000.
+Supplying alcohol to a minor can also result in stiff penalties, including fines up to $4000.

 Can Servers Drink While Working in Texas?